 Higher and degree apprenticeships are a high-quality alternative to a traditional university degree.
-They allow students to achieve a higher education qualification while working full-time and gaining experience in the workplace.
+They allow apprentices to achieve a higher education qualification while working full-time and gaining experience in the workplace.
 Birmingham City University’s apprenticeships build on our well-established reputation for delivering in-company training and development programmes, working with some of the country’s leading employers, including Jewson, Mitchells & Butlers and Greene King.Contact us

 Apprentices on these programmes spend part of their time studying at the University and the rest working for one of our partner employers, earning a full-time wage and getting invaluable experience of the workplace.
 They will work with and make connections with people in their chosen industry, and at the end of their course, they will have between three and six years' work experience and a degree-level qualification.